bok3948/Real-Time-News-Driven-AI-Trader/README.md

 ## Disclaimer

 ⚠️ **Trading financial instruments involves significant risk.
 This project is for educational and experimental purposes only.
 Use it at your own risk.
-The creators are not responsible for any financial losses you may incur.**
+The creators are not responsible for any financial losses you may incur.
+Please use Paper Trade.**